Whyte & Mackay: Former sports sponsorship

 Whyte & Mackay were sponsors of the English football team Leeds United from 2003 to 2006.
 The brand also formerly sponsored Edinburgh club Hibernian in the Scottish Premier League, the Royal Challengers Bangalore in the Indian Premier League, the PDC Premier League Darts and the Force India Formula One racing team.

+In 2007, Whyte & Mackay signed a three-year contract with the Professional Darts Corporation to sponsor the Premier League Darts starting in 2008.
+The League was renamed the Whyte & Mackay Premier League Darts.

+Whyte & Mackay also sponsored the London-based rugby team, the London Wasps, for the 2012 season.

+Whyte & Mackay sponsored the 2017 British and Irish Lions tour of New Zealand.
+The campaign featured “dapper” lions, reflecting the lions on the Whyte & Mackay bottle.

 As treasure

 Bottles of Whyte & Mackay were recovered by underwater archaeologist E. Lee Spence from the shipwreck of the SS Regina, which had been sunk in Lake Huron in 1913.
 A People magazine article that told of the recovery, had a picture of Spence on the bow of the salvage boat hoisting a full bottle of Whyte and Mackay.

+Sustainability

+Whyte & Mackay is developing a plan to achieve carbon net zero by 2040.
+The company has taken action so far to decarbonise.
+In 2023, a partnership with Carbon Capture Scotland was announced to capture and recycle CO2 produced during fermentation at the firm's distilleries.

+In 2022, the distiller backed a bid to build a green freeport in the Cromarty Firth near their Dalmore and Invergordon distilleries.

+In 2024, a biomass boiler was installed to power the Jura distillery on the island.